nikogeo/nikogeo/README.md

 - 👋 Hi, I’m Nikola Georgiev
-- 👀 I’m interested in Cloud Technologies, Modern Work, and Cybersecurity
+- 👀 I’m interested in new technologies, AI, Machine Learning and coding
-- 🌱 I’m currently learning details of the MS Cloud portfolio
 - 📫 How to reach me: georgiev.nikola@outlook.com, https://www.linkedin.com/in/georgni/

 <!---